colinswrath/BladeAndBlunt/README.md

 `IsAttacking`
 `IsBlocking`
 `IsSneaking`
-`When drawing bow`
+`Spell when drawing bow`
+`Spell when firing xbow`
+`Spell when reloading xbow`

 **Includes engine fixes/changes for:**
 `Movement speed for player scale`
-`Block cap should use fBlockMax instead of fPlayerMaxResistance`
+`Block cap will use fBlockMax instead of fPlayerMaxResistance`
 `Spell absorption cap will no longer exceed fPlayerMaxResistance`

+**Other features**
+`Override for new armor rating scaling formula`
+`Override Block and Bash stamina cost with corresponding perks set in ini`
+`Injury system will apply injury stages based on damage taken`
+`Support for injury health AV penalty`
+`Handles parry and block stagger spells`
+`Scans load order for all weapons and zeroes stagger values to let Simonrim handle stagger`

 ## Requirements
 * [CMake](https://cmake.org/)